Digital-Anthropic/cloud-labs/terraform/theory/README.md

 - The `azurerm_key_vault_secret` data source is used to fetch the secret named `my-secret` from an Azure Key Vault.
 - The `value` attribute of the `azurerm_key_vault_secret.example_secret` data source is used as the `admin_password` for an `azurerm_virtual_machine` resource.

-By leveraging data sources in your Terraform configurations, you can easily fetch information from external sources or existing infrastructure, enabling you to use that information to configure and provision resources in a more dynamic and flexible manner.

 ### Local Values